How to Set up a Small Business in Dubai, UAE

-With a population of more than three million and a fair influx of visitors, aspiring entrepreneurs can fair well with a small business setup in Dubai.
-When you think of a startup, the initial picture could be that of a corporate office with young workers, a foosball table and a swanky pantry.
+With a population of more than three million and a fair influx of visitors, aspiring entrepreneurs can fare well with a small business setup in Dubai.
+When you think of a startup, the initial picture could be that of a corporate office with young workers, a football table and a swanky pantry.
 However, there are numerous possibilities when one wants to set up a small business in Dubai.

-Without a doubt, open a small business in Dubai will be on the steeper side.
+Without a doubt, starting a small business in Dubai will be on the steeper side.
 From obtaining various permits, renting out space, furnishing it, buying equipment, getting supplies, and paying staff salaries, to promoting your business, the process might be an expensive affair.
 If you do not have the required funds, find a like-minded partner, or consider taking out a business loan.
 Most banks in the city do not require any collateral, offer flexible repayment plans, and have simple documentation processes.

 Although the amendments made to the Commercial Companies Law allows expat entrepreneurs to have 100% ownership of their business, the deposits required for the same are quite high.
 Therefore, if you want to do business on Dubai Mainland, you should partner with a local sponsor.
 This local partner will act as your service agent who will charge you a mutually agreed annual fee.

-Preparing documents for small business setup in Dubai
+Preparing documents for business setup

 This involves several government agencies inspecting, approving, and issuing various permits you will require for your business operations.
 The main document required for setting up a small business in Dubai is your trade license, which is either issued by the Department of Economic Development (DED) or the respective free zone authority under which your business will fall based on your choice of location.